Breckenridge Bike Guide: Sallie Barber trail (video)

 Distance: 9.5 miles

 Season: June to

 Expect traffic on lower French Gulch Road, which is surrounded mainly by private land for the first few miles.
 Please respect all “No Trespassing” signs.
-Most historic buildings are private and fragile; please view them from a distance.
+Most historic buildings are private and fragile and are recommended to be viewed from a distance.
 Beautiful stands of aspen in French Gulch make this a spectacular fall ride.

 Start a dialogue, stay on topic and be civil.